qlik-oss/sense-installer/docs/concepts.md

     └── keys
 ```

-`qlik-default.yaml` is a default CR has been created with some default values like this
+`qlik-default.yaml` is a default CR created with some default values like:

 ```yaml
 apiVersion: qlik.com/v1